andylamp/fetch_my_key/README.md

 The script supports two modes:

- - Fetch key from URL - such as from Dropbox, Google drive, or other remote location.
+ - Fetch key from a publicly available URL - such as the likes of Dropbox, Google Drive, or other remote locations.
  - Use key from shell argument -- i.e. directly paste it in the command line.

 # Initial stuff.